haanhnguyen95/mixmodcluster/README.md

 # mixmodcluster
-*mixmodcluster* is a package for fitting a mixture model clustering of multivariate gaussian or multinomial components or the both to a given dataset.
+*mixmodcluster* is a R package for fitting a mixture model clustering of multivariate gaussian or multinomial components or the both to a given dataset.

 **Author :** Ha Anh NGUYEN